ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

     ## Technical Details

-    - Create 5 Planes about the Wright Brothers based on #file:Plane.java for the scenarios and POST to SetupPlanesData
+    - Create 5 Planes about the Wright Brothers based on the file Plane.java for the scenarios and POST to SetupPlanesData
     - When Test Data contains 3 different "Wright Flyer" planes then assert count is also 3
-    - Use Theory attribute
     - Assert the amount of planes returned
-    - Use FluentAssertions
+    - Use the AssertJ library

-    Give me only the test method as a result to apply in #file:PlanesControllerTests.java
+    Give me only the test method as a result to apply in the file PlanesControllerTests.java
     ```

 ![SearchByName Tests](../../Images/Screenshot-Lab2.2-SearchByNameTest.png)